jskov/openapi-jaxrs-client/README.md

 The code generation is configured via 50+ [options](./src/docs/Configuration.md).

+As of version 0.11, this generator requires a Java 21 runtime.

 ## Inspiration

 Much of the behavior and templates are lifted more or less directly from [openapi-generator](https://github.com/OpenAPITools/openapi-generator).